This post contains affiliated links. Please read my disclosure page.

 Starting Baby gets her first tooth between 4 to 7 months. (usually around 6 months) Your baby will have 20 baby teeth by the age of 3.
 Teething symptoms can start about 2-3 months prior to her first tooth.
 During this time, baby may feel discomfort or pain due to teething.
 You will see her drool or bite/ suck on something.
 You may also see her be irritated, have trouble sleeping or have no appetite.

 You can help your baby sooth her teething pain by offering her teething toy.
 You can put a teething toy in the fridge to make it cooler.
 It will soothe teething pain better.
+Make sure as a new parent you visit sites like NicerSmile.com and get the best toothpaste for your newborn, so that they feel no pain due to the strong chemicals in regular toothpaste.
 You may also massage baby’s gums.
 Baby will drool a lot so it is important to keep her mouth and chin dry.
 When the first tooth comes, start brushing baby’s teeth and start healthy oral care.

 Things That Can Help